-- 2.10.1If subject to the authority of an Anti-Doping Organization, is serving a period of Ineligibility;or - 2.10.2If not subject to the authority of an Anti-Doping Organization and where Ineligibility has not been addressed in a results management process pursuant to the Code, has been convicted or found in a criminal, disciplinary or professional proceeding to have engaged in conduct which would have constituted a violation of anti-doping rules if Code-compliant rules had been applicable to such Person.
-The disqualifying status of such Person-shall be in force for the longer of six years from the criminal, professional or disciplinary decision or the duration of the criminal, disciplinary or professional sanction imposed; or
+2.10.1 If subject to the authority of an Anti-Doping Organization, is serving a period of Ineligibility; or

-2.10.3Is serving as a front or intermediary for an individual described in Article 2.10.1 or 2.10.2.
+2.10.2 If not subject to the authority of an Anti-Doping Organization and where Ineligibility has not been addressed in a results management process pursuant to the Code, has been convicted or found in a criminal, disciplinary or professional proceeding to have engaged in conduct which would have constituted a violation of anti-doping rules if Code-compliant rules had been applicable to such Person.
+The disqualifying status of such Person shall be in force for the longer of six years from the criminal, professional or disciplinary or professional sanction imposed; or

-Code
+2.10.3 Is serving as a front or intermediary for an individual described in Article 2.10.1 or 2.10.2.

-• Article 5 Testing and Investigations
+Code Article 5 Testing and Investigations